CopperDrums/UnicodeToJavaByteConverter/README.md

 **Practical applications**:

+Debugging or other purposes; manually constucting a String with bytes of a particular encoding.

 *As of now*:

 you can get a javaByte of knowing a particular character's decimal representation in some encoding.